AztecProtocol/aztec-packages/docs/docs/concepts/foundation/state_model.md

 The act of "deleting" a private state variable can be represented by adding an associated nullifier to a nullifier set.
 The nullifier is generated such that, without knowing the decryption key of the owner, an observer cannot link a state record with a nullifier.

-Modification of state variables can be emulated by nullifying the a state record and creating a new record to represent the variable.
+Modification of state variables can be emulated by nullifying a state record and creating a new record to represent the variable.
 Private state has an intrinsic UTXO structure and this must be represented in the language semantics of manipulating private state.

 ### Abstracting UTXO's from App's / Users